 Employee self appraisals can serve as a very powerful tool for managers.
 If done correctly, this tool can reveal employee perceptions of the workplace, how it is managed and things that could be done to improve the worker experience.

-As managers, it is important to solicit this kind of feedback and be open to learn from what employees think and use it as a learning experience for professional growth.
+As managers, it is important to solicit this kind of feedback and be open to learn from what employees think and use it as a learning experience for professional and organizational growth.

 I am always amazed at how honest employees are if given the opportunity to share their perspective of the work environment and how often I misread employee responses and intentions.

 This process can be intimidating to employees without proper preparation and honest discussions making it important to prepare employees for this exercise, especially new or young people in the work place.

 Preparation should be done by explaining why the feedback is important, what the organization hopes to learn and how the information will be used to set organizational goals and improve the employee experience.

 Some organizations have the employees fill out their own performance appraisal using the same tool that the manager uses for their self appraisal.